sourcegraph/handbook/content/departments/talent/process/types_of_interviews.md

 #### SDR writing assignment

-- Interviewer(s): NA - this is a take home assignment.
+- Interviewer(s): NA—this is a take home assignment.
 - Duration: we expect this to take no more than 1 hour.
 - Details: Specifically, you will be crafting a “cold call” email to a prospective customer, with the goal of securing a meeting.
 You can assume that this is the first time this person has ever heard of Sourcegraph.
 - Step 1: Pick a new customer (not on our site/case studies, etc.).